Last Updated: 01/09/2020

 FROM WHICH EUROPEAN COUNTRIES IS AIR TRAVEL ALLOWED TO GREECE?

-All travelers from EU+ countries can fly to Greece for tourism as of June 15 (the EU+ consists of the EU plus Switzerland, Norway, Lichtenstein and Iceland).
+Travelers from EU+ countries can fly to Greece for tourism (the EU+ consists of the EU plus Switzerland, Norway, Lichtenstein and Iceland), with the exception of travelers from the area of Catalonia in Spain, who are suspended from entering the country until September 15.

 As of July 15, direct flights from the UK (still in the Brexit transition period until December 31 and presently treated as an EU member country) have resumed, with travelers from the country subject to the same protocols as other visitors (namely the completion of the Passenger Locator Form – see below).
-Until August 15, all travelers entering Greece from airports of Bulgaria and Romania are obliged to present a negative Covid-19 test upon arrival.
+Travelers flying from Bulgaria, Romania and Malta will have to present a negative Covid-19 test upon arrival, performed up to 72 hours prior to entering the country.
+This does not apply to Greek citizens, permanent residents of Greece, and those travelling for essential professional reasons.

 CAN I TRAVEL FROM OUTSIDE OF THE EU (and EU +)?